Enjoying Nature When You’re Housebound With Chronic Illness

 Of course if you're a bit more active and mobile, you could create a pot garden.
 It's a little easier to manage than planting and weeding out in the garden, and you can do it while seated at a table too.
 You simply plant your herbs, flowers and shrubs in pots of whatever size and shape you like.
 It eliminates much of the bending and digging, so is much lighter on the body physically.

 You could plant a butterfly garden, a pollinators garden, you could even plant a kitchen garden!
-Many fruit and vegetables grow quite well in pots.
+Many fruit and vegetables grow quite well in pots too.
 Then have somebody position them where you will have a good view of them even on days you cannot go out.

-Being housebound for over 2 years now, I know I am super happy to be able to look out of my windows and see tree tops and tall hedges.
+Being housebound for a few years now, I know I am super happy to be able to look out of my windows and see tree tops and tall hedges.
 And for the bursts of colour I now have my lovely pot plants on the windowsill indoors.

 One of the most rewarding ways to bring nature into your home it through pets!